ThoughtWorksInc/Binding.scala/README.md

               ^
 ```

-With the help of the static type system, `@dom` methods can be much more robust than ReactJS components.
+With the help of the static type system, `@html` methods can be much more robust than ReactJS components.

 You can find a complete list of supported properties and methods on [scaladoc of scalajs-dom](http://www.scala-js.org/api/scalajs-dom/0.8/org/scalajs/dom/raw/HTMLElement.html) or [MDN](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement)